endurantgames/cosmiclegends/src/classes/paragon.md

     *Untouchable (4th)*, and *Instant Power Recovery (4th)* are among the most applicable Speedster Class Abilities to consider.

+    The Timely Arrival move costs you 0 points from the Teamwork Pool.

 Strange Visitor from Another Planet

 :   You aren't from Earth, but are instead from another planet